 There are wonton wrappers in this Yaki-Udon, but they’re used as a garnish rather than a base.

 In this recipe, you cut the wonton wrappers into pieces, then fry them on the stove.
-Set them off to the site while the rest of the meal is cooking, and then use them as a garnish at the very end.
+Set them off to the side while the rest of the meal is cooking, and then use the crispy wontons as a garnish at the very end.

 Wonton Taco Cups

-Wonton Taco Cups are a really fun appetizer version of tacos.
+Wonton Taco Cups are a really great appetizer version of tacos.
 Instead of having a full taco, you can just have a handful of these taco cups instead.
-What’s great about them is you still get the crunch of the taco shell, but the crunch is from a wonton wrapper not an actual shell.
+What’s great about them is you still get the crunch of the taco shell, but the crunch is from the crispy cups instead of the shell.

 Air Fryer Crab Rangoon